 Women who are pregnant or breastfeeding have other alcohol-related effects to consider.

-Pregnancy: September 9 is Fetal Alcohol Spectrum Disorder Awareness Day.
-Fetal Alcohol Spectrum Disorder (FASD) is a range of effects on a baby that are caused by a mother drinking alcohol during pregnancy.
+September 9 is Fetal Alcohol Spectrum Disorder Awareness Day.
+Fetal Alcohol Spectrum Disorder (FASD) is a term used to describe the range of effects that can occur when a baby is exposed to alcohol during pregnancy.
 The effects may include mental, behavioral, physical issues and/or learning disabilities that can range from mild to severe.
-FASD is the leading cause of cognitive and developmental disability in Canada.
+FASD is the leading preventable cause of cognitive and developmental disability in Canada.
 Research tells us that the more someone drinks during pregnancy, the more likely their child is to have FASD; but it’s important to note that there is no safe amount or safe time to drink during pregnancy.